 Put the property manager's contact information into your phone and wallet for convenient access to answers throughout your stay.

 Congrats!
 All that is left is making the most of your vacation!

 During your Stay

 - Enjoy your stay!
-Ensure you protect the owner (and your stuff!) by keeping the vacation home secured when you are away, just like you would in your own home.
+Make certain to protect the property owner (and your stuff!) by keeping the vacation home secured when you are away, just like you would at home.

-- Check to make sure you've packed all of your belongings.
-Sweep each room in the house for forgotten items.
-Check bath rooms, the garage, cabinets, porches, the swimming pool area, and anywhere else your personal property might "hide".
+- Make sure you've packed all your belongings.
+Sweep every room in the home for left-behind items.
+Inspect bath rooms, the garage, cabinets, decks, the swimming pool area, and anywhere else your gear might "hide".

-- Be sure to walk through the rental one last time and look for damages.
-We recommend walking through with the property manager wherever possible (often this isn't possible)..
-If the property manager is not available, be sure to take photos of the property to record its condition.
+- Be sure to walk through the rental one final time and check for damages.
+If you can, do this walk-out assessment with the property owner present.
+If the property owner is not available, make sure to take photos of the property to record its condition.

 - Did you enjoy yourself?
 Nearly all rental property web sites ask for testimonials after your stay is complete.
 Rental owners and rental managers will thank you for favorable recommendations.
 If something went wrong, we advise being understanding but completely honest in regards to your stay.
 The best owners and managers will try very hard to correct the problem.

 Did everyone have a good time?
 We hope this guide steered you to a fantastic rental home.
 If the rental property wasn't ideal, and you'll better know how to perfect your search for the next trip.